 CLICK HERE TO READ THE TESTIMONIALS from many of Michael's workshop and tour participants.

-Despite the availability of low cost and high-resolution D-SLR's, film-based large format photography (4x5"; 5x7", 8x10", and more) is alive and well.
+YES, even in 2019 film-based large format photography (4x5"; 5x7", 8x10" and larger) is still alive and well!
 The large format camera offers complete control over the entire creative image-making process from fine focus to intentional perspective distortion, and from depth of field controlled by camera movements to images of extraordinary detail and sharpness.
 The marketplace offers no shortage of used and affordably-priced large format gear, and new high quality yet moderately priced field cameras have made this an excellent time to venture into large format.

 Following is just a partial list of what we'll study and practice during the workshop:

 NO PREVIOUS LARGE FORMAT EXPERIENCE IS REQUIRED!
-A large format camera and kit is not required!
-Loaners are available from Michael, and rentals are available from select camera shops.
+Previous large format camera experience is not required!
+Michael will have 1-2 cameras available to practice with during the workshop and rentals are available from select camera shops.
 If you would like to attend this workshop but do not already own a large format camera, please discuss loan options with Michael.